OSU-HPCC/hpc-lessons/07_scaling.md

 ![Hundred Rectangles](img/hundred-rectangles.png "Hundred Rectangles")

-The theory of calculus tells us that if we continue letting the rectangles get smaller and smaller, until they are infinitely small, we would get the exact value of pi.
+The theory of calculus tells us that if we continue letting the rectangles get smaller and smaller, until they are infinitely small, we will get the exact value of pi.
 However, computers use floating point arithmetic, which means we do not get the luxury of "infinitely small."
 Instead, we will have to settle for really small.
 For this exercise, we will start with 100,000,000 rectangles and go up from there.
-It will loop through each rectangle and compute it area, adding up all the areas at the end.
+The program will loop through each rectangle and compute its area, adding up all the areas at the end.

 ## Compiling the Code

-Recall that in a serial implementation of this algorithm, there is one loop that steps through each rectangle one at a time.
-The author of this code was creative and designed it so that it could be compiled both as serial and as parallel code.
+In a serial implementation of this algorithm, there is one loop that steps through each rectangle one at a time.
+To solve this problem using a parallel implementation, we would divide the rectangles evenly between different processes, happening at the same time.
+The program would then gather each of these sums and add them together to create a grand total.
+The author of this code was creative, and designed it so that it could be compiled both as serial and as parallel code.
 Let's compile the serial binary.

 ```bash
 $ make serial